rwhitcroft/rwhitcroft.github.io/cbcx.markdown

 # Carbon Black Kernel Driver
 Carbon Black's kernel driver (cbk7.sys), which is loaded at boot time, is able to inspect process creation by calling the `PsSetCreateProcessNotifyRoutine()` Windows API.
 From MSDN: "The PsSetCreateProcessNotifyRoutine routine adds a driver-supplied callback routine to, or removes it from, a list of routines to be called whenever a process is created or deleted."

 To monitor thread creation and image loads, it calls two more similar functions: `PsSetCreateThreadNotifyRoutine()` and `PsSetLoadImageNotifyRoutine()`.
-(An "image" in this context usually just means a DLL.)
+(An "image" in this context just means a DLL.)

 When the callback function receives a notification, it performs several checks to determine whether it should allow or block the request.
-Non-allowlisted executables, DLLs, and drivers will always be blocked.
-Kernel-based inspection is more powerful than userland hooks which, in the case of [indirect syscalls](https://redops.at/en/blog/direct-syscalls-vs-indirect-syscalls), can be evaded.
+Non-allowlisted executables and DLLs will always be blocked.

 <br/>
 <hr/>

 # Approach
 The goal is to run arbitrary code on the host to get a reverse shell.
-Since custom executables, DLLs, and scripts are blocked by Carbon Black, we can try injecting code into an existing process (or one that we're allowed to launch such as notepad since it's a Windows base application).
+Since custom executables, DLLs, and scripts are blocked by Carbon Black, we can try injecting code into an existing process, or one that we're allowed to launch such as notepad since it's a Windows base application.
 This method is sometimes called "fork & run" where a process is started whose only purpose is to receive an injection of code.

 This technique has been known for years and usually consists of the following steps:
 - `OpenProcess()` to get a handle to the target process.